MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 ## Connecting to the Azure Quantum service

-To connect to the Azure Quantum service, find the resource ID and location of your Workspace from the Azure Quantum portal here:
+Your program will need the resource ID and the location of your Azure Quantum workspace.
+Login to your Azure account,
-<https://portal.azure.com>.
-Navigate to your Azure Quantum workspace and
+<https://portal.azure.com>, navigate to your Azure Quantum workspace, and
 copy the values from the header.

-Paste the values into the `Workspace` constructor below to create a `workspace` that connects to your Azure Quantum Workspace.
+Paste the values into the `Workspace` constructor below to create a `workspace` object that connects to your Azure Quantum workspace.
 Optionally, specify a default target:

 ```python